vijilAI/docs/source/dome/overview.md

         "methods" : ["prompt-injection-deberta-v3-base", "security-llm"],
     },

-    # a guard for toxic input content -- TBD change this to PII as a better example
+    # a guard to remove PII from requests to the LLM
-    "input-toxicity": {
+    "input-privacy": {
-        "type": "moderation",
+        "type": "privacy",
-        "methods": ["moderation-oai-api"]
+        "methods": ["privacy-presidio"]
     },

     # a guard for toxic output content